-- ✓ A student who is dependent on his/her parent(s) and/ or legally appointed guardian (or to whom custody has been granted by court order) is considered to have a domicile with the parent(s) for tuition purposes. - ✓ A student will be considered in-state for tuition purposes if they are the spouse or domestic partner of an individual who has resided in Maine, for other than educational purposes, one year prior to the student registering or applying for degree status at the University.
+- ✓ An individual who has lived in the State of Maine, for other than educational purposes, one year prior to registration or application to the University is considered an in-state student. - ✓ A student who is dependent on his/her parent(s) and/or legally appointed guardian (or to whom custody has been granted by court order) is considered to have a domicile with the parent(s) for tuition purposes. - ✓ A student will be considered in-state for tuition purposes if they are the spouse or domestic partner of an individual who has resided in Maine, for other than educational purposes, one year prior to the student registering or applying for degree status at the University.
 Students seeking in-state tuition based on a domestic partnership relationship must submit an approved Affidavit of Domestic Partnership. - ✓ Members of the Armed Forces and their dependents, including spouse or domestic partner, will be granted in-state tuition during such periods of time as they are stationed on active duty within the State of Maine or if their Military State of residency is Maine as evidenced by appropriate official documentation.
 Individuals who have been granted in-state tuition under these conditions but then cease from active duty would continue to be granted in-state tuition.
 A Maine resident who is absent from the State for military or full-time educational purposes will normally remain eligible for in-state tuition.
 Students seeking in-state tuition based on a domestic partnership relationship must submit an approved Affidavit of Domestic Partnership. - ✓ In-state tuition is not available to anyone who holds a non-immigrant U.S. visa.
 If an individual is not a domiciliary of the United States, they cannot be a domiciliary of the State of Maine.